LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

   Mac Note: if you type just *cd* and press Enter you will change back to your home directory.
-There is also a shorthand name for your home directory in command paths:  tilde (~), often shifted backquote.
+There is also a shorthand name for your home directory in command paths:  tilde (~), often shifted backquote on the keyboard.
 Sorry, no such thing with Windows.

 .. index:: command line; mkdir